-There is a significant amount of aviation reference material available to BLM aviation managers and users.
-Agency and interagency manuals, handbooks, and guides provide both broad policy guidance and specific procedural requirements.
-Note: In all cases departmental policy (DMs, OPMs, and bureau policy) will take precedence.
+Aviation reference guides and aids for BLM aviation management are listed in Appendix 1 of the 9400 manual.
+Guides provide policy, guidance, and specific procedural requirements.
+Note: In all cases DOI policy (DMs, OPMs, and Bureau policy) will take precedence.

-In addition, safety alerts, instruction memoranda, information bulletins, incident reports, and other guidance or information are issued as the need arises.
-State and district aviation managers must maintain an up-to-date reference library with all aviation policy and procedural references.
+In addition, safety alerts, instruction memoranda, information bulletins, incident reports, and other guidance or information is issued as needed.

+Aviation managers must maintain an up-to-date library with aviation policy and procedural references, and this includes tactical aviation bases.